Systems Security Foundations for Agentic Computing: Introduction

-\textit{\underline{(2) Dynamic Security Policies.}} A security policy governs the privilege of an untrusted program and is typically created by a developer or inferred based on code analysis.
-Applying this to an agentic system is difficult for two reasons: (a) there is no developer; only the end-user who specifies a natural language task and (b) there is no program to analyze; rather, the AI model ``computes'' many programs.
-Predicting or synthesizing a security policy given the natural language task is challenging because the task can be under-specified and using the agent's entire context window for precise predictions is tricky because of the presence of untrusted external content.
+\textit{\underline{(2) Dynamic Security Policies.}} A security policy specifies what an untrusted program is allowed to do and is typically authored by a developer or inferred from code analysis.
+However, in agentic settings, both these assumptions break down: (i) there may be no developer intent beyond the end-user's natural-language request, and (ii) there is no fixed program to analyze, since the agent effectively synthesizes many programs on the fly.
+Inferring or synthesizing a policy from a task description is difficult because tasks are often underspecified, and using the agent's full context window for precise policy inference is nontrivial due to untrusted external content.

-\textit{\underline{(3) Fuzzy Security Boundary.}} Deterministic guardrails in computer security should be applied at the correct level of abstraction that provides the right amount of information to enforce the guardrail.
-For example, Android permissions are enforced at the interface between an application and the protected system services.
-Applying these principles to an agentic system is difficult because there aren't any abstraction layers--typically the model just outputs a tool call with optional reasoning traces.
-Sometimes, these tool calls are too low-level to write and enforce reasonable security policies.
-For example, web agents perform UI-level manipulations making it difficult and brittle to write and enforce guardrails at the level of clicks and keystrokes.
-This is an instance of a well-known classic security problem of a semantic gap~\cite{bhushan-semantic-gap,brendan-semantic-gap,sommer-paxson}.
+\textit{\underline{(3) Fuzzy Security Boundary.}} Deterministic guardrails are most effective when enforced at an interface that exposes the right semantic information (e.g., Android permissions at the boundary between apps and protected services).
+In many agentic stacks, however, the boundary between ``decision'' and ``action'' is blurry: the model may directly emit tool calls (sometimes via low-level UI actions) without stable abstraction layers that cleanly separate intent from mechanism.
+As a result, policies written at too low a level (clicks/keystrokes) become brittle, while policies written at too high a level may lack enforceable grounding.
+This can also be viewed as a manifestation of the classic \emph{semantic gap} problem~\cite{bhushan-semantic-gap,brendan-semantic-gap,sommer-paxson}.

-\textit{\underline{(4) Prompt Injections $\cong$ Dynamic Code Loading.}} Prompt injections are a key security problem to solve in agentic systems, but are sometimes necessary for functionality.
+\textit{\underline{(4) Dynamic Instruction Following.}} Prompt injections are a key security problem to solve in agentic systems, but the underlying mechanism of dynamically updating agentic instructions is oftentimes necessary for functionality and thus not necessarily malicious.
 For example, tool documentation does affect an agent's behavior (by definition because the agent has to learn how to use the tool!).
-The challenge here is defining when prompt injections are harmful and when they are useful and then distinguishing the two.
+The challenge here is defining when prompt injections are harmful~\cite{agent-dojo} and when they are useful and then distinguishing the two.
 The analog in computer security is dynamic code loading--a very challenging problem that remains difficult to address today.